puppetlabs/tasks-hands-on-lab/7-writing-plans/README.md

 > **Time**: Approximately 10 minutes

-In this exercise you will discover Puppet Plans and how to run them with `bolt`.
+In this exercise you will discover Puppet Plans and how to run them with Bolt.

 - [Write a plan using run_command](#write-a-plan-using-run_command)
 - [Write a plan using run_task](#write-a-plan-using-run_task)

 # Prerequisites

-For the following exercises you should already have `bolt` installed and have a few nodes (either Windows or Linux) available to run commands against.
-The following guides will help:

 1. [Installing Bolt](../1-installing-bolt)
 1. [Acquiring nodes](../2-acquiring-nodes)

-It is also useful to have some familiarity with running commands with `bolt` so you understand passing nodes and credentials.
+It is also useful to have some familiarity with running commands with Bolt so you understand passing nodes and credentials.
 The following exercise is recommended:

 1. [Running Commands](../3-running-commands)